TYPES OF FINISHES

-Our most popular finish with forty plus years of experience is commonly used on blued and stainless handguns.
+– Our most popular finish with forty plus years of experience!

 This is INDUSTRIAL Chrome used to make tooling stronger and more wear resistant.
 How hard?
-The hardness rating averages 65 R.C., or about 1000 on the Vickersscale.
-Most better Chefs Kitchen knives end at 61RC.
+The hardness rating averages 65 R.C., or about 1000 on the Vickers scale.

 Its friction co-efficient is .1 (point one) when working with all surfaces chromed.
 Polishing the surface decreases the friction co-efficient even further.
 The salt spray ratings average around 100 plus hours.
-The surfaces available are Matte hard Chrome Finishes are a light grey and completely non-reflective, Brushed Hard Chrome Finishes are the easiest to clean and have a very low reflectivity.
+We offer both brushed and matte finishes in hard chrome.
+Brushed flats/matte rounds is our most popular finish!

 The stainless alloys they manufacture firearms from have a high level of Chrome-Moly Steel in them.
 These are used so that they can be adequately hardened after machining.
 You were told stainless steel is not magnetic.
 There are hundreds of varieties of stainless.
 If you don’t believe me, put a magnet near your firearm, it will jump on it.